openssl/openssl/doc/designs/quic-design/quic-connID-retire.md

 * It reads like the NEW_CONNECTION_ID frame can't be used to retire routes.
   However, see above.
 Suggest we accept either.

-When we want to retire one (or more) connection ID we have to:
+When we want to retire one (or more) connection IDs we have to:

 * Flag the route(s) as retired
 * Send a retirement frame (RETIRE_CONNECTION_ID)